mdn/differy/README.md

 ## Automating and Uploading Artifacts

 We include a shell script that automates everything we need to generate the latest bundles.
-And then uploads it to S3 for distribution.
+And then uploads it to GCS for distribution.

 Take a look at [scripts/run.sh](scripts/run.sh)